FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/storage/storage_security.md

 ![](../../../images/design/diskencryption_framework.png)

-Drop-disk encryption is performed within the organization, and each organization independently manages the security of its own hard drive data。In the intranet, the hard drive data of each node is encrypted。Access to all encrypted data, managed through Key Manager。Key Manager is a service deployed in an organization's intranet to manage node hard disk data access keys.。When a node in the intranet is started, it obtains the access key for the encrypted data from the Key Manager to access its own encrypted data.。
+Drop-disk encryption is performed within the organization, and each organization independently manages the security of its own hard drive data。In the intranet, the hard drive data of each node is encrypted。Access to all encrypted data, managed through Key Manager。Key Manager is a service deployed in an organization's intranet to manage node hard disk data access keys。When a node in the intranet is started, it obtains the access key for the encrypted data from the Key Manager to access its own encrypted data。

 Cryptographically protected objects include: